LavDesign/Shopify_Liquid/README.md

 ```
 nvm use
 cd packages/shopify-liquid-theme
-npm run start
+yarn start
 ```

-* See [shopify-liquid-theme/README.md](./packages/shopify-liquid-theme/README.md) for more details.
+- See [shopify-liquid-theme/README.md](./packages/shopify-liquid-theme/README.md) for more details.

 ## Contributing